pcafrica/advanced_programming_2025-2026/exercises/07/07-c++_make_libraries.md

 # Definitions

 - In a Makefile, a **target** represents the desired output or action.
-It can be an executable, an object file, or a specific action like "clean."
+It can be an executable, an object file, or a specific action like *clean*.

 - **Prerequisites** are files or conditions that a target depends on.
 If any of the prerequisites have been modified more recently than the target, or if the target does not exist, the associated recipe is executed.